LiseNouri/Thermal/ThermalBook/Unit8.md

 ronment.
 Therefore its primary purpose is performance verification through functional testing.
 Temperature transition is slower than in the thermal cycling test, so stress screening is of secondary importance.

+#### Thermal Management Hardware
+In general 25% of margin is used.
+This means that the heater should be oversized to 25%.
+Temperature margin of 11 degrees for passive methods.
+This value comes from the Spacecraft thermal control handbook reference.

+- Pasive
+- Active

+3 types of TV temperature sensors:

+Thermocouples, uses two wires to produce a voltage relative to the temperature present in the junction between them.
+Temperature range is 200 to 1750 degrees
+Accuracy (needs calibration) can be 0.5 to 5 degree Resistance Temperature Detector(RTD)
+Very slow, the typical response time is 1 to 50 seconds.

+Thermistor.
+Mostly used in flight.

 ### Thermal Balance Test